pedro-95/few-body/README.md

 # few-body

+Python code where the nuclear few-body problem is solved for different Well shapes.

 few_body.py: contains all the different functions used to perform the Monte Carlo integration.

 Block_Bootstrap.py: contains all the functions needed for the Simple Block Bootstrap method to estimate uncertainties.